axelvaldez/radical-companies/_posts/radical-model/2023-03-22-alternatives-to-fiat.markdown

   <div class="_citation">
    <p>Hierarchies are perhaps the dominant feature of our working lives.
 Yet paradoxically, they rarely enter into mainstream theories of income distribution.</p>
   </div>
  <p>The <span class="_paradigm">Fiat</span> system is based on competition and domination and capital happens to be a very efficient form tool of getting power over everything (<em>i.e.</em>, domination).
 Our non-<span class="_paradigm">Fiat</span> alternative is based on contribuions, instead of capital.
-This, we believe, will produced more of a life nourising system.</p>
+This, we believe, will produced more of a life nourishing system.</p>

 <h1>The Forever Obstacle</h1>
  <p>The obstacle has been who decides <em>what is a contribution</em>?
 We are so used to the <span class="_paradigm">Fiat</span> hierarchical model that we immediately think of rules or benevolent judges.
 But judges don&rsquo;t stay benevolent forever and rules become sacred and unchangeable and always sprout a clerical bureaucracy around them.</p>